Consitown/SiPM-Analysis/README.md

 Since the wavecatcher-analysis's main Script, the "ReadRun.cc", gets updated constantly (and I contribute to that), I will try to keep it up to date here.
 More important are the Macros i used to analyse the data.

 ## General infos
-(I am copying parts and bits from before mentioned repositories for this)
+(I am copying bits and pieces from before mentioned repositories for this)